TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### General

+* Consider creating a module that uses [gridstck.js](https://gridstackjs.com/#) where each grid entry gets a unique html ID.
+Needs a way to save the grid as HTML without the amend widgets but also as a gridstack object to allow re-editing.
 * `uib-sender` node not really needed any more - consider putting a "deprecated" node.warn message prior to removing.
 * Remove dependencies on fs-extra library - need to wait for node.js v16.7 to be minimum so that fs.cp/fs.cpSync is available
   * [x] libs/web.js